The-Life/AdViewSDK_Android-3.4.1/README.md

 **Note :**

-1. To integrate Umeng SDK, you need to put the files of umeng_res given in the demo to application res .
+1. To integrate Umeng SDK, you need to put the files of umeng_res given in the demo to application res , and add corresponding permissions .
 2. To integrate Wiyun SDK, you need to put the files of wiyun_res given in the demo to application res , and add corresponding permissions .

 ##III.
 AndroidManifest.xml text configuration